Unboring ideals: Introduction

 \section{Introduction}

-A collection $\mathcal{I}$ of subsets of a set $X$ is called an ideal on $X$ if it is closed under subsets and finite unions of its elements.
-We assume additionally that $\mathcal{P}(X)$ (i.e., the power set of $X$) is not an ideal, and that every ideal contains all finite subsets of $X$ (hence, $X=\bigcup\I$).
+A nonempty collection $\mathcal{I}$ of subsets of a set $X$ is called an ideal on $X$ if it is closed under subsets and finite unions of its elements.
+In this paper we also assume throughout that $X\notin \I$ and $X=\bigcup \I$.
 All ideals considered in this paper are defined on infinite countable sets.
 By $\fin$ we denote the ideal of all finite subsets of $\omega=\{0,1,\ldots\}$.
-The restriction of $\I$ to $Y$ is given by $\I|Y=\{A\cap Y:\ A\in\I\}$.
-Note that $\I|Y$ is an ideal on $Y$ if and only if $Y\notin\I$.

 We treat the power set $\mathcal{P}(X)$ as the space $2^X$ of all functions $f:X\rightarrow 2$ (equipped with the product topology, where each space $2=\left\{0,1\right\}$ carries the discrete topology) by identifying subsets of $X$ with their characteristic functions.
 Thus, we can talk about descriptive complexity of subsets of $\mathcal{P}(X)$ (in particular, of ideals on $X$).